nikku/node-xsd-schema-validator/README.md

 ## Prerequisites

-Ensure a `JAVA_HOME` environment variable exists that points to an installed JDK.
+This utility assumes that `javac` and `java` are on the path _or_ that the `JAVA_HOME` environment exists and points to an installed JDK.

-On some platforms, i.e. [Mac OSX](http://www.mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) you need to define it manually.
+On some platforms, i.e. [Mac OSX](http://www.mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) you need to define `JAVA_HOME` manually.

 ## How to Use